d1koder/T1A2---Cafe_terminal_app/readme.md

 ## Implementation Plan

 Along with the Control Flow Diagram represented above, a Trello board will be utilised throuough the development of the app and assignment procedures.
 The Trello board, under the heading- T1A2 AtoZ- has been systematiclly updated and describes each process from the concept initalisaton through to the final product.

-**insert trello screenshot and link*
+[Trello Board](https://trello.com/invite/b/yBfFTSTa/8750ea9ff1ec99eda9a30218b4531af1/t1a2-atoz)

 <img src="docs/trello%20board%20screenshot.png" style="zoom:75%;" />